C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 }
 ```

 Check out your work in the Canvas to make sure everything is working.
 You might have to refresh the canvas by pressing the "Resume" button located on the top of the canvas.
+We haven't changed anything in the `body` yet, so all we should see is a blank screen with the greeting "Hello, World!".

 > If the Canvas is not open you can use the Option + Command + Return (`⌥ + ⌘ + ↩︎`) shortcut to display it.
 >